-The NHS Long Term Plan includes commitments to accelerating preventative services and tackling health inequalities including Core20Plus5 programme which provides a framework for Integrated Care Systems (ICS) to target the most disadvantaged communities experiencing the greatest health inequalities.
+The NHS Long Term Plan includes commitments to accelerating preventative services and tackling health inequalities.
+This includes the Core20Plus5 programme which provides a framework for Integrated Care Systems (ICS) to target the most disadvantaged communities experiencing the greatest health inequalities.

 In the North East and North Cumbria, the NHS Integrated Care Board (ICB) has committed funding to develop community asset-based approaches, recognising the value added by the voluntary, community and social enterprise (VCSE) sector in delivering health and wellbeing in local communities.